lunatic-7/educhain/cookbook/readme.md

 #### Generating Multiple Questions with CSV Output

-If you need multiple MCQs and want to generate a CSV file containing these questions, you can specify the number of questions and the file name.
+If you need multiple MCQs and want you can specify the number of questions.

 ```python
 from educhain import qna_engine